 Sharpshooter is my favourite Mutation to use as I’m a Crossbow main, though it should be noted that Sharpshooter will work for both Bows and Crossbows.

-With Sharpshooter players have a chance to root mobs shot with the Bow or Crossbow, essentially allowing players to get more hits on a mob before they take any damage,
+With Sharpshooter players have a chance to root mobs shot with the Bow or Crossbow, essentially allowing players to get more hits on a mob before they get close enough to take any damage.